PhD in Communication, University of Massachusetts Amherst

 BA in Communication, University of Massachusetts Amherst

-Rebecca Townsend is an assistant professor of Communication.
+Rebecca Townsend is an associate professor of communication.
 She teaches Intro to Communication, Effective Speech, Persuasion, and Ethnic and Intercultural Communication.

 "Communication is one of the major ways humans shape society," says Townsend.
 "I love teaching students about communication because there is always the hope they will shape it better than the way they found it.
 Students can gain new abilities, and cultivate their own personal, professional, or civic capacities.
 They can make positive changes for themselves and our world."